zhaoshenzhai/mathwiki/Notes/hausdorff_space.md

 # Motivation & Definition

-Let $X$ be a {{< link file="topological_space" display="topological space" type="references" >}}.
+Let $X$ be a {{< link file="topological_space.md" display="topological space" type="references" >}}.
 From the point of view of the topology on $X$, two points are distinguishable iff they can be ‘separated’ by open sets.
 For instance, if $X$ is discrete, then point are separated, while if $X$ has the trivial topology, then no points are separated.
 There are different degrees of separation; the most common and useful one is as follows.

 {{< env type="definition" >}}